Up to date

 .Numbers are parsed using String.to_float which is generally more lax than the JSON specification.

 Certain errors, such as invalid Unicode sequences, do not cause a parser error.
-Instead, the string is cleansed and an error is logged to the console.
+Instead, the string is cleaned up and an error is logged to the console.

 Properties¶